hackanoho/hackanoho.github.io/index.md

 * Breakfast
 * Daniel Wilson
-* Tidy up of whare nui and whare kai.
+* Tidy up of wharenui and whare kai.
 * Reflections and discussion
 * 1pm finish